 A separate Report on Corporate Governance as prescribed under the SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 together with a certificatefrom the Company's Auditors confirming compliance is set out in the Annexure forming partof this Annual Report.

-The details of the number of meetings of the Board of Directors held during thefinancial year 2015-16 forms a part of the Corporate Governance Report.
+The details of the number of meetings of the Board of Directors held during thefinancial year 2016-17 form a part of the Corporate Governance Report.

-i) In the preparation of the annual accounts for the financial year ended 31st March2016 the applicable accounting standards have been followed and there are no materialdepartures:
+i) in the preparation of the annual accounts for the financial year ended 31st March2017 the applicable accounting standards have been followed and there are no materialdepartures:

-ii) Appropriate accounting policies have been selected and applied consistently andjudgments and estimates have been made that are reasonable and prudent so as to give atrue and fair view of the state of affairs of the Company at the end of financial year and of the profitand loss of the Company for the period;
+ii) appropriate accounting policies have been selected and applied consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of financial year and of the profitand loss of the Company for the period;

 The Company submits its Cost Audit Report with the Ministry of Corporate Affairs withinthe stipulated time period.

-Mr. Sanjiv Goenka retires by rotation at the forthcoming Annual General Meeting andbeing eligible offers himself for re-appointment.
+Mr. Shashwat Goenka retires by rotation at the forthcoming Annual General Meeting andbeing eligible offers himself for re-appointment.